Skip to content

 Unused Disable Detection

-claudelint can warn about unnecessary disable directives that don't suppress any violations.
+claudelint can warn about disable directives that don't suppress any violations:

 json